bfreeman12/Weather-App/README.md

-This is the start of the greatest weather app of all time
+This is the greatest weather app of all time

+Due to api costs, I will not be expanding this project into weekly forecasts and other fun planned features.

+thank you